DanNgo23/CS109A_LendingClubProject/pages/Intro2.md

 see if we can develop strategies that can maximize it.
 The factors that determine profitability are the Probability of Default, the Loss Given Default, and the return that can be earned from interest.
-While it could be possible to build a complete model of profitability that integrates all of these aspects, that would be a very complicated model, so instead we have focused on only one key aspect in the models that we have built – the Probability of Default.
+While it could be possible to build a complete model of profitability that integrates all of these aspects, that would be a very complicated model.
+Instead we have focused on only one key aspect in the models that we have built – the Probability of Default.

 The “accepted loan” dataset from the LendingClub website contains all loans that have been disbursed,